yuvi-dot-in/yuvi-dot-in/README.md

 - 🔭 I’m currently working on .Net and Angular
 - 🌱 I’m currently learning Cloud Technologies
+- Past experience in React and Next JS
 - 📫 How to reach me: yuvaraj1392002@gmail.com

 Connect with me <br>